Shutdown of Sky Global

-Sky Global was a communications network and service provider based in Vancouver, Canada.
-Its most notable products were secure messaging application Sky ECC and secure phones.
-A significant share of users of its systems were international crime organizations involved in drug trafficking, and the company management was suspected of collusion.
+Sky Global was a communications network and service provider founded in 2008 in Vancouver, Canada.
+It developed the world's largest encrypted messaging network called Sky ECC, operating through three servers of the OVHcloud company in Roubaix, France.
+A significant share of the system's users were international crime organizations involved in drug trafficking, and the company management was suspected of collusion.

-In a series of raids against criminal organizations in several countries in early 2021, a part of Sky's infrastructure in Western Europe was dismantled, and US Department of Justice issued an arrest warrant against the company's CEO Jean-François Eap.
-On March 19, 2021, the company apparently shut down the operations after BlackBerry, Inc. cut it off from its services.
+In a series of police raids against criminal organizations in several countries in early 2021, a part of Sky's infrastructure in Western Europe was dismantled, and US Department of Justice issued an arrest warrant against the company's CEO Jean-François Eap.
+On March 19, 2021, the company apparently shut down the operations after BlackBerry cut it off from its services.
 Its website has been seized by the FBI.

-Products

-Sky ECC
+Background

+Sky Global was founded in 2008 by Jean-François Eap, in Vancouver, Canada.

-Sky ECC was a subscription-based end-to-end encrypted messaging application.
+The company provided Sky ECC, a subscription-based end-to-end encrypted messaging application.
 Originally developed for the BlackBerry platform, it uses elliptic-curve cryptography (ECC) for encryption.
 One of its features was "self-destruction" of messages after a user-defined expiration period.

-Phones

-The company modified Nokia, Google, Apple and BlackBerry phones, Phones supplied by the company had cameras, microphones and GPS disabled.
-Messages were encrypted and were automatically deleted after thirty seconds.
+The company modified Nokia, Google, Apple and BlackBerry phones.
+Phones supplied by the company had cameras, microphones and GPS disabled.
 If a phone was not contactable by the network, the message would be retained for up to 48 hours, then deleted.
 The phones had a kill switch: if a user entered a "panic" password, the device would delete its contents.
-The company website offered a US$4 million (€3.2 million Euro) prize to anyone who could break the encryption within 90 days.
+The company website offered a US$4 million (€3.2 million) prize to anyone who could break the encryption within 90 days.
 They support Android, BlackBerry and iPhone apps.

-Messages are stored using 512-bit elliptic-curve cryptography and network connections are protected by 2048 bit SSL.
+Messages were stored using 512-bit elliptic-curve cryptography and network connections are protected by 2048 bit SSL.

-171,000 SKY ECC devices are registered, mainly in Europe, North America, several central and South American countries – mainly Colombia – and the Middle East.
-A quarter of active users are in Belgium (6,000) and the Netherlands (12,000), and half of those were said to be in use around the port of Antwerp.
+171,000 SKY ECC devices were registered, mainly in Europe, North America, several central and South American countries – mainly Colombia – and the Middle East.
+A quarter of active users were in Belgium (6,000) and the Netherlands (12,000), and half of those were said to be in use around the port of Antwerp.